-As observing the unfolding of the future was the objective, no new count of items per topic was made and no new conclusions were drawn.

-In the previous third Time Line 'Energy' was identified as the topic with the most hits in 2020, 2030 and 2040, and came second after Climate in the expectations/predictions for 2050.
+As observing the unfolding of the future was the objective, no new count of items per topic was made and no new conclusions were drawn in this fifth edition, nor in the fourth ediction.
+Pro memory: in the Third Time Line where 'Energy' was identified as the topic with the most hits in 2020, 2030 and 2040, and coming second after Climate in the expectations/predictions for 2050.
 In general Climate ranked second and the third topic that caught research interest mostly varied for each of the decade.
 The second Time Lime showed a similar picture but with Ageing coming in second for the expectations/predictions for 2030 and 2040.
 Ageing only ranked third in the first Time Line for 2050 whereas Spatial and Urban Planning ranked third (for 2020, 2030 and 2050).